Run Python scripts in Power BI Desktop

 You can run Python scripts directly in Power BI Desktop and import the resulting datasets into a Power BI Desktop data model.

 To run Python scripts in Power BI Desktop, you need to install Python on your local machine.
-You can download Python from the Official Python download page.
+You can download Python from the Python website.
 The current Python scripting release supports Unicode characters and spaces in the installation path.

 Install required Python packages